 Gatineau Park in winter

 This federal park just outside Ottawa in Quebec is a heaven for skiers.
 The Park has over 200 km (130 miles) of perfectly groomed XC ski tracks with often in the centre of the path a track for skate skiers.

-It is one of the best places on earth to cross country ski so if you are in the region, make sure you get to enjoy the superb tracks.
-Access for adults is 20 dollars (2021).
-Just under 10,000 folks have a season pass, in the 2020/2021 Covid winter the NCC sold over 15,000 passes: the organisation even had to expand parking lots due to overwhelming demand.
+It is one of the best places on earth (yes, earth!) to cross country ski so if you are in the region, make sure you get to enjoy the superb tracks.
+A day pass for adults is 22 dollars (2023-2024).
+Youth, senior and students enjoy discounted pricing.

-Passholders can go as often as they want, but it still feels empty in the park.
+Passholders can go as often as they want, but despite the 10,000+ passholders, it still feels empty in the park, especially during week days.

 You may want to check this site for an interactive map, but generally the huts are in the centre of the bottom half of the park.
 The huts are very different.
 Some are purpose built, some are old and others are new(er).
 Some of them are former extensively renovated homesteads.
 Don’t expect food and drinks.
 You bring everything in yourself, unlike the huts in the European Alps for example.
 The huts do have a wood stove and people do bring in candles, their own little cooking stoves and sometime an alcoholic beverage in the evenings.
 And remember: take it in, take it out.

 It is a celebration of winter, organized by Heritage Canada and it bundles a number of winter activities in two weeks/three weekends.
-How about ice sculptures in the downtown area, skating on the canal, some other sponsor led activities on the canal, a big snow mountain on the Quebec side of the river, from which you slide down (kids love it) and a real hockey rink on the canal.
-Winterlude is usually during in first half of February.
+How about ice sculptures in the downtown area, skating on the canal, a big snow mountain on the Quebec side of the mighty Ottawa river, from which you slide down (kids love it) and a real hockey rink on the canal.
+Winterlude usually happens during the first half of February.